idvorkin/techdiary/notes/ios-nomad.md

 So you want to be an iPad Developer Nomad.
 A person who can do all their development on the iPad.
-I'm not sure why you'd want to be such a charecter, in fact, I'm not sure why I want to be such a charector, but I do, and here's how I do it.
+I'm not sure why you'd want to be such a character, in fact, I'm not sure why I want to be such a character, but I do, and here's how I do it.
 To be a developer nomad, you better already be a command line wiz.
-If you're not at an expert at the terminal, vim or emacs and tmux - don't even try.
+If you're not at an expert at the terminal, vim or Emacs and TMUX - don't even try.

 There are three paths - remote development, local development, and hybrid.
 For all of these you'll need an external keyboard, which I'll also discuss.